COSC3020/mergesort-reis-iken/README.md

 **MY ANSWER:**

-Since the outer loop splits into 2 halves, and the merging of the sorted halves takes O(n) time, we can come up with the following equation:
+Since the outer loop splits into 2 halves, and the merging of the sorted halves takes n time, we can come up with the following equation:

 $T(n) = 2T(n/2) * n$